Dileesha-Sithum/titanic-survival-prediction/README.md

 ## Data Preprocessing

-- Load Dataset: The training dataset is loaded from `train.csv`.
+- **Load Dataset**: The training dataset is loaded from `train.csv`.
-- Missing Values: Missing values in the 'Age' column are filled with the mean age.
+- **Missing Values**: Missing values in the 'Age' column are filled with the mean age.
-- Categorical Data: The 'Sex' column is converted into numerical format using one-hot encoding.
+- **Categorical Data**: The 'Sex' column is converted into numerical format using one-hot encoding.

 ## Model Training and Evaluation